Online Therapy in Texas

 Open Path Collective — $70

-Nonprofit network for reduced-rate sessions
+Nonprofit network for reduced-rate sessions for those who qualify

 Why I don't take insurance.

 Insurance-based therapy comes with requirements: diagnoses, session limits, and treatment plans shaped by what a third party decides is "medically necessary."
 Private pay removes those constraints.
 Our work is shaped by you — your story, your pace, your goals.
-Superbills are available on request if you'd like to pursue out-of-network reimbursement.

 Real answers to real questions